An exploration of the current trends and transitions related to leadership, music, worship, and culture, and their influence on the church today.

 The student will write a 15–18-page research-based paper in current Turabian format that focuses on one of the topics provided in the course.
 The paper must include 20–25 references, not including the course textbooks and the Bible.

 Pedagogy Project Assignments (2)

 The student will develop an 8-week residential course (8 modules) on the topic of “Transitions in Worship” that is designed to be taught in a college setting.
 For this project, the student will develop the syllabus, module overviews and outcomes, lectures, and a PowerPoint presentation to accompany each lecture.
 All required resources for this course must be utilized for this project.

 The student will submit the materials for his or her 8-week course.
 The syllabus must include a basic course description, 4–7 course objectives, bibliographic information for 6–8 relevant textbooks, and general assignment instructions.
-Each module must include an overview of at least 50 words, at least 2 outcomes, a lecture, and a PowerPoint presentation supporting the lecture.
-Each lecture must be 5–7 pages, reference at least 3 scholarly sources, and follow current Turabian format.
-Each PowerPoint presentation must contain at least 5 slides.
+Each module must include an overview of at least 50 words and at least 2 outcomes.
+The student will select one module from the 8 that have been designed and write a lecture to teach the material for this particular module.
+The lecture must be 5–7 pages, reference at least 6 scholarly sources, and follow current Turabian format.
+A PowerPoint presentation will be created to support the lecture and must contain at least 5 slides.

 The student will write a 1,300–1,800-word review of the assigned textbook in current Turabian format.
 In addition to the textbook, the assignment must contain at least 1 other scholarly reference and 1 biblical reference.